Comodo Review: Quick Expert Summary

 Comodo does have a firewall, and it’s good.
 I thoroughly tested Comodo’s firewall and was impressed by how easy it was to use, as well as by its advanced features and customization options — which tech-savvy users will appreciate.
 Despite what Comodo’s website may say, the firewall is available as part of its free software package, so if you’re primarily looking for a decent and free firewall, Comodo is a decent option.

-However, if the firewall is just one of many features you’re interested in, you’ll be better off going for a different premium antivirus suite — like Norton or McAfee — which have equally good firewalls, plus a lot of other features that are much better than Comodo’s.
+However, if the firewall is just one of many features you’re interested in, you’ll be better off going for a different premium antivirus suite — like Norton — which has an equally good firewall, plus a lot of other features that are much better than Comodo’s.

 Is Comodo Antivirus safe?